Get In Touch

 Info@fitfaysal.com

-Going on a weight loss diet and you need some low-calorie Nigerian food options?
-Well, you’ve stumbled on a gold mine!
+Are you going on a weight-loss diet and need some low-calorie Nigerian food options?
+Well, you’re in luck, so stick around.

-Whenever anyone thinks about going on a diet, they associate it with hunger and misery, but what if it doesn’t have to be like that, what if you can be on a diet and still be satiated from your meals?
+Whenever anyone thinks about going on a diet, they associate it with hunger and misery, but what if it doesn’t have to be like that?

-Well lucky for you, I’m going to cover the healthy Nigerian foods that are actually low in calories and will help you lose weight, not a bullsh*t list of every food.
+Well, lucky for you, I’m going to cover the Nigerian foods that are actually low in calories and will help you lose weight.

 You should know that overeating any food can lead to weight gain, so you still have to add these foods gently into your diet.